falcosecurity/falco-website/content/en/docs/setup/kubernetes.md

 ---

 {{% pageinfo color="primary" %}}
 Falco consumes streams of events and evaluates them against a set of security {{< glossary_tooltip text="rules" term_id="rules" >}} to detect abnormal behavior.
-By default, Falco is preconfigured to consume events from the Linux Kernel.
+By default, Falco is pre-configured to consume events from the Linux Kernel.
 This default installation scenario will add Falco to all nodes in your cluster using a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 This scenario requires Falco to be privileged, and depending on the kernel version installed on the node, a {{< glossary_tooltip text="driver" term_id="drivers" >}} will be installed on the node.

 For other installation scenarios, such as consuming cloud events or other data sources using plugins, please refer to the [Plugins](/docs/concepts/plugins/) section.
 {{% /pageinfo %}}